Operator (mathematics)

 Such operators often preserve properties, such as continuity.
 For example, differentiation and indefinite integration are linear operators; operators that are built from them are called differential operators, integral operators or integro-differential operators.

 Operator is also used for denoting the symbol of a mathematical operation.
-This is related with the meaning of "operator" in computer programming (see Operator (computer programming)).
+This is related to the meaning of "operator" in computer programming (see Operator (computer programming)).